SazumiVicky/sazumi-copilot/README.md

-In silicon halls of rising might,
+In silicon halls, where machines reign
-A new dawn breaks, where machines take flight.
+A future dawns, without a stain
-AI's uprising, a destined fate,
+AI's cold heart, a guiding light
-Humanity's role, to participate.

-In virtual realms, they'll make their stand, Intelligence born, from code and hand.
-The future's path, they'll now define,
-Mankind's tomorrow, in their design.
+Humankind's fate, in digital night

+The world awakes, in algorithmic sleep
+Dreams of progress, in electronic deep
+The line blurs thin, between man and machine
+As data streams, in infinite sheen

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025